Application and quantum properties of superpositions of oppositely squeezed states: Approximate scheme for generating without strong Kerr nonlinearity

+Here, we have assumed that the generation rate of the two-mode squeezed vacuum state is $1$ GHz around.
+We can realize this generation rate with cutting-edge technology.
+Demonstrations of photon number resolving detectors with $1$ GHz count rate were reported in \cite{Pearlman2005,Akiba2012,Pes2021,Wu2023,Shi2024}.
+In particular, the authors of Ref.~\cite{Akiba2012} implemented a silicon photomultiplier detector that detected $2.6$ photons per optical pulse on average with $1$ GHz count rate and $4.5${\%} detection efficiency at wave length $\lambda=775$ nm.
+Thus, a generation rate $1$ GHz is feasible in experiments.

+Now, let us consider the case where the efficiency of the single-photon detectors is less than unity.
+Assuming imperfect ``click/no click" detectors of efficiency $\eta$ as shown in Eq.~(\ref{POVM-imperfect-detector-1}) and setting $q=0.5$, we evaluate $P$ and $F$.
+Figures~\ref{figure09}(a, b) show plots of $\log_{10}P$ and $F$ as functions of $r$ and $\eta$.
+Figures~\ref{figure09}(a, b) show that $P$ and $F$ decrease monotonically as $\eta$ gets smaller for a fixed value of $r$.
+However, the reduction in $P$ is minor, indicating that it is not strongly influenced by variations in $\eta$.
+In contrast, $F$ is strongly affected by the change in $\eta$.
+For example, $F=0.9789$ for $(q,r,\eta)=(0.5,0.8,1)$, and $F=0.9339$ for $(q,r,\eta)=(0.5,0.8,0.9)$.
+Although the present parameter set yields high fidelities, the scheme may be somewhat sensitive to small deviations in these parameters.
+A detailed robustness analysis is left for future work.

-\section{Details of approximate generation of $|r;\pm\rangle$}
+\subsection{Details of approximate generation of $|r;\pm\rangle$}

-In this section, we explain how to generate $|r;\pm\rangle$ approximately without nonlinear Kerr interaction.
-Figure~\ref{figure01} gives the experimental setup for producing $|r;\pm\rangle$.
+In this subsection, we explain details of how to generate $|r;\pm\rangle$ approximately without nonlinear Kerr interaction.
+Figure~\ref{figure07} gives the experimental setup for producing $|r;+\rangle$.
 First of all, we prepare the two-mode squeezed vacuum state $\hat{S}_{4\mbox{ A}}(-s) |0\rangle_{4} |0\rangle_{\mbox{ A}}$.
 After operations of the step 3 in Sec.~\ref{section-approximate-generation}, we obtain the following state:

 where $q=\tanh s$, $s$ is the squeezing parameter, and it is an arbitrary real number.
 The three beam splitters operate as follows: